jasonwun/CustomRichTextBlock/README.md

 ## Known issue

- Input with plain text directly will cause xaml reader throws exception.
-The only workaround here is using binding on the control, just like how I do on the project.
+ The control will not trigger the textchanged event if the plain text is directly input in Text property.
+You shall use binding to bind the plain text to the control.